LOGANMAN999/Solar-Forecast/README.md

 # Multi-Horizon Solar Irradiance Forecasting with LightGBM and Conformal Prediction

+This project forecasts solar irradiance (1–24 hour horizons) for a real utility-scale solar site using a two-stage LightGBM model, then wraps each point forecast in a calibrated uncertainty interval via regime-stratified adaptive conformal prediction — giving both what the output will likely be and how confident that estimate is, which matters directly for dispatch, storage scheduling, and day-ahead planning decisions.

 **Site:** Babcock Ranch Solar Energy Center — lat 26.78, lon −81.53 (Charlotte County, FL)
 **Data:** NSRDB GOES Conus PSM v4 · hourly · 2018–2024
 **Target:** Clearness index kt → GHI (W/m²)